-Over in the 5 Buck Forum one of the hot topics is how to define the success of a freelance writer.
+Over in our Forum one of the hot topics is how to define our freelance writing success.

 It more or less got started when Lori Widmer talked about how intimidating a goal of say, $100,000.00 can be to a new writer.
 She also mentioned that some of those earning that much and more may appear to be, as she said in post called This Writing Job, Not That Writing Job, “… holding themselves above their peers.”
 As you might expect, she doesn’t like that at all!

-As I mused on the topic I realized that writers new to freelancing may indeed be intimidated by those of us who have been in the game long enough to be called successful.
+As I mused on freelance writing success I realized that writers new to freelancing may indeed be intimidated by those of us who have been in the game long enough to be called successful.
 With blogging, those of us who do blog, we’ve become much more visible.

 I’ve discovered that some new writers are afraid to approach me, and others I presume.
 I doubt it’s totally about what they think my income is as much as the fact that if you google me I seem to be everywhere.
 Or they know I’ve ghostwritten and published books and they look at my coaching rate and are sure I don’t have any time for them at all.

-Like many, I truly believe everyone should define success the way they want to define it, paying no attention to what others may say or believe.
+Like many, I truly believe everyone should define your freelance writing success the way they want to define it, paying no attention to what others may say or believe.

 I’m really in Cathy Miller’s camp.
 She recently wrote Make Your Success Personal just that – goals are personal and should be.
 I totally agree and I suspect Lori does too.

 In fact Lori states “… I’d much rather talk about now is the quality part of your career.”

 Sure, when I set goals, part of what I do is decide how much I want to make, but my goals also include my own Vision, friends, family, my cat, gardening, exercise, donations I want to make, hanging out with friends and family – all sorts of things that are not driven by money.